sayedabdulkarim/interview_prep/JS_Ques/JS_questions.md

     "this" inherits the global objects i.e window, but it behaves differently in some cases lyk when we call inside an obj, this represents the current object not the window

+    OR

+    "this" keyword represent window object, but it behave differently in the case of object. so if we define this, inside an object it target the parent as the object. because of this reason like in react class component , we can able to use like this.state and this.methodName

 ## Explain the concept of prototypal inheritance.

 ## Differentiate between a variable that is null, undefined, or undeclared.